HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to know “ was stopped” is better in the first sentence.
+I am happy to learn the good expression “ blow away.”

 ★★★★★